curl/curl/docs/MANUAL.md

-If the content-type is not specified, curl will try to guess from the file extension (it only knows a few), or use the previously specified type (from an earlier file if several files are specified in a list) or else it will use the default type 'application/octet-stream'.
+If the content-type is not specified, curl will try to guess from the file extension (it only knows a few), or use the previously specified type (from an earlier file if several files are specified in a list) or else it will use the default type `application/octet-stream`.

 Emulate a fill-in form with `-F`.
 Let's say you fill in three fields in a form.
 One field is a file name which to post, one field is your name and one field is a file description.
-We want to post the file we have written named "cooltext.txt".
-To let curl do the posting of this data instead of your favourite browser, you have to read the HTML source of the form page and find the names of the input fields.
-In our example, the input field names are 'file', 'yourname' and 'filedescription'.
+We want to post the file we have written named `cooltext.txt`.
+To let curl do the posting of this data instead of your favorite browser, you have to read the HTML source of the form page and find the names of the input fields.
+In our example, the input field names are `file`, `yourname` and `filedescription`.

     curl -F "file=@cooltext.txt" -F "yourname=Daniel"
       -F "filedescription=Cool text file with cool text inside"